 Business Immigration - This aspect of Sami’s practice complements his employment practice and Sami has a wealth of experience of dealing with immigration matters.

 Sami Rahman appeared at the Supreme court on the 20th and 21st April in the case in Onu v Akwiwu & Akwiwu UKSC 2016/0024 where he acted as leading counsel (with David Mold as his junior) for the Respondents, in front of Lady Hale, Lord Wilson, Lord Reed, Lord Hughes, Lord Toulson.
 This much anticipated and talked about appeal was heard together with Taiwo v Olaigbe & Olaigbe UKSC 2016/0105.
 The question to be decided in this appeal is whether discrimination against “vulnerable migrant workers” can and did (on the facts of these cases) amount to direct and/or indirect discrimination under the Equality Act 2010 and Race Relations Act 1976.
 Judgment has been reserved.

-Sami Rahman is due to appear at the Employment Appeal Tribunal for the Respondent in Carreras v United First UKEAT/0266/15/RN.
+April 2016 - Appeared at the Employment Appeal Tribunal for the Respondent in Carreras v United First UKEAT/0266/15/RN.
 This appeal concerns the question of what amounts PCP and specifically whether a request can amount to a PCP in respect of disability discrimination, reasonable adjustments and the burden of proof in respect of the same, the reasons for resignation in respect of a claim for constructive dismissal, the extent to which reasons have to be provided by a tribunal and remission.

 Sami is able to accept instructions directly from members of the public under the Direct Public Access to Barristers scheme within his specialist Practice areas, which are:

 •Public Law - Judicial Review